keyshade-xyz/keyshade/README.md

 </p>

 ---

-keyshade is designed to simplify the integration of your secrets into your codebase.
-We prioritize the security of your data by leveraging the power of [Public Key Encryption](https://en.m.wikipedia.org/wiki/Public-key_cryptography) for storing and transferring your secrets to your runtime environment in realtime.
+keyshade is designed to simplify the integration of your secrets and variables into your codebase.
+We prioritize the security of your data by leveraging the power of [Public Key Encryption](https://en.m.wikipedia.org/wiki/Public-key_cryptography) empowered by [Elliptic Curve Cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) for storing and transferring your secrets to your runtime environment in realtime.

-With keyshade, managing your secrets becomes a breeze while ensuring their security.
+With keyshade, managing your configurations becomes a breeze while ensuring their security.

 ## Why keyshade?

-Any application that you host on a cloud provider would need access to secrets.
-These secrets help you to access other APIs or perform internal actions such as generating JWT tokens.
-Hence, all cloud providers give you the ability to store your secrets in their platform.
+Any application that you host on a cloud provider would need access to configurations.
+These configurations help you to access other APIs or perform internal actions.
+You would generally be managing this from the dashboard of your project in the cloud provider.
 However, this comes with a few caveats:

-- **Security**: Cloud providers store your secrets in plaintext.
+- **Security**: Cloud providers store your sensitive data in plaintext, or decipherable hashes.
 This means that anyone with access to your cloud provider's dashboard can view your secrets.

 - **Access Control**: Cloud providers don't give you the ability to control who can access your secrets.
-This means that anyone with access to your cloud provider's dashboard can view your secrets.
+This becomes a problem since you might not want everyone to have access to everything.

 - **Maintainability**: As the application grows, you'll need to add more secrets.
 This means that you'll have to update your secrets in multiple places, manually.